This article contains affiliate links, and we get referral commission at no additional cost to you.

 If you want to join through EPN (recommended), you can do it here.

 If you want to join the native (official) program, visit portals.aliexpress.com.
-We explained the con’s of that program further up.
+I will explain the con’s of that program further down.
 You can login using your buyer AliExpress account, and the application takes a couple minutes to complete.

 NOTE: if you use VPN, you might need to turn it off.
-The affiliate browser extension will still work with it.
+The affiliate browser extension works with the VPN, but the registration page might not.

 AliExpress Affiliate Program: Commission

-There are three main ways to work with AliExpress: their native program, and a third party company, of which there are several options: EPN, Admitad and CJ Affiliates.
+There are three main ways to work with AliExpress: their native program, and a third party company, of which there are several options: EPN, Admitad and AliExpress Portals.

 I have been using AliExpress official program for several years before switching to Admitad (despite the lower commission rate) and here is why: